keelancook/missions-center/cgcs-staff-information/hubspot/hubspot-pathways.md

 The pathways we are developing for students is held in HubSpot.
 These pathways are held in the sales tab through the deal mechanism.
 Below is a list of the current pathways, along with the steps that we currently have in place for students to follow.
 There is also some front-facing material and flowcharts.
 A student can easily be moved along these pathways by adjusting the deal stage the student resides in on the pipeline.

 ### International Missions
 The International Missions pathway is designed to help students GO to the nations.
-This pathway is integrated with IMB resources to enable you to discover your calling and place.
+This pathway is integrated with Company resources to enable you to discover your calling and place.
 As a student, you will be guided, trained, and challenged to do evangelism and engage cross-culturally.
 You will be taught some about the Core Missionary Task and you will walk alongside like-minded students in engaging the nation.
 The goal of this pathway is for you to GO to the nations in however God is leading you!

 * Expressed Interest in International Missions
 * Booked 1st Go Meeting